-The work focuses on related but different research area.
+The work focuses on the related but different research areas.
 The main ones are:

 Ambient temperature and mortality

 - Global assessment of the health effects of temperature on mortality.